 A new model of sustainable tourism

-We are thrilled to announce a new project to secure Cross-Channel UNESCO Global Geopark status for the Kent Downs AONB, working in partnership with our neighbouring protected landscape Parc Naturel Regional des Caps et Marais d’Opale (PNRCMO) and all the social, economic and environmental benefits this would bring.
+We are thrilled to announce a new project to secure Cross-Channel UNESCO Global Geopark status for the Kent Downs National Landscape, working in partnership with our neighbouring protected landscape Parc Naturel Regional des Caps et Marais d’Opale (PNRCMO) and all the social, economic and environmental benefits this would bring.

 The proposed Geopark will comprise both terrestrial areas and the marine area connecting the two protected landscapes, recognising and celebrating the geological connection between us.
 The Geopark is centred around the coastal and inland Chalk which is exemplified by the white cliffs of both coastlines, our chalk hills and the Channel Tunnel running through the Chalk-marl.
 This new proposed Cross-Border UNESCO Global Geopark would be united by the Chalk and Channel.